AFRICAN PEACE MISSION

 Rhoode has maintained throughout that the President would be protected during his many stops during the peace mission, despite the setback.

 Read more in Daily Maverick: Standoff at Warsaw airport after officials try to confiscate weapons from Ramaphosa’s Presidential Protection Unit

-Police minister Bheki Cele told Newzroom Afrika that Ramaphosa’s security had not in fact been jeopardised and that his close security supported by Ukrainian security officials had been adequate to protect him in Ukraine.
-He said Rhode had withdrawn his statement.
+Minister of Police Bheki Cele told Newzroom Afrika that Ramaphosa’s security had not been jeopardised and his close security, supported by Ukrainian security officials, had been adequate to protect him in Ukraine.
+He said Rhoode had withdrawn his statement on racism and sabotage.
 DM